lanl/BEE/docs/sphinx/installation.rst

 ----------------------------
 You will need to setup the bee configuration file that will be located in:

-    $HOME/.config/beeflow/bee.conf
+    Linux:  ``~/.config/beeflow/bee.conf``

+    macOS:  ``~/Library/Application Support/beeflow/bee.conf``

-Before creating a bee.conf file you will need to know the path to your **BEE dependency container**, and the type of workload scheduler (Slurm or LSF).
+Before creating a bee.conf file you will need to know the path to your **BEE dependency container** and the type of workload scheduler (Slurm or LSF).
+(On LANL systems you may use the BEE provided container: **/usr/projects/BEE/neo4j-3-5-17-ch.tar.gz**).

 Once you are ready type ``bee_cfg new``

-The bee.conf configuration file is a text file and you can edit it to suit your needs.
-You may list the contents by typing ``bee_cfg list``.
+The bee.conf configuration file is a text file and you can edit it for your needs.
+You may show the contents by typing ``bee_cfg show``.

-**Caution: the default for container_archive is in the home directory.
+**Caution: The default for container_archive is in the home directory.
 Some systems have small quotas for home directories and containers can be large files.**

 **bee_cfg** has other options including a configuration validator.
-For more options run ``bee_cfg info``
+For more information run ``bee_cfg info``

 Starting up the BEE components:
 -------------------------------